 If you or someone close to you suffered a serious injury, or if you lost a loved one in a car accident caused by a distracted driver, you should hire an experienced Georgia personal injury attorney with a proven track record as soon as possible.
 Your attorney will be able to investigate and analyze the circumstances surrounding the crash, determine which parties to the accident are potentially liable, and when needed, bring on board various experts, such as traffic safety engineers and accident reconstruction specialists to support your case with expert testimony.

 Our firm has obtained more verdicts over 10 million dollars than any other firm in Georgia, so you can be confident that you are in good hands, and that your case will be handled with the skill, diligence, and professionalism that are responsible for the superior results we routinely achieve for our clients.
 Your initial consultation is entirely free, and you will never have any out-of-pocket expenses, because we take car accident cases on a contingency fee basis.
 You only pay us after we win money for you.
-Call to speak to one of our dedicated personal injury attorneys today.
+Call to speak to one of our dedicated Georgia car accident attorneys today.

 Call us in Atlanta at (404) 321-1700 or toll-free at (800) 242-2962 today!